 - Tease the reader’s interest.
 Keep some things from your reader, too — just enough to keep them going.
 Hint at something game-changing, so they keep reading to complete the picture.
 Example: “After all these years, the sound of high winds still made her heart beat faster.”

 - Add a plot twist.
 A surprised reader will keep going to find out how the main character will react and how the story will change.

 Carefully managing and cultivating tension will make your book more enjoyable to read.
 It will ensure that readers will make it to the very end of your story as quickly as possible.

 Bringing the Elements Together

 Palmetto Publishing specializes in helping self-publishing authors marry all of these key literary elements.
-A book editor from Palmetto can help you create a great short story that will help increase book sales, provide you with royalty fees and ensure your published work gains the accolades it deserves.
+A book editor from Palmetto can help you create a great story that will help increase book sales and ensure your published work gains the accolades it deserves.

-Palmetto’s writing and book publishing experts are available to help with all aspects of short story books.
+Palmetto’s writing and book publishing experts are available to help with all aspects of fiction books.
 From book cover design and layout to book editing, marketing and publishing, Palmetto is here to help you succeed.